The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 String jwt = Jwt.claim("sensitiveClaim", getSensitiveClaim()).innerSign(signingKey).encrypt(encryptionKey);

-You can also consider using a JSON Web Key (JWK) or JSON Web Key Set (JWK Set) format to store a secret key on a secure file system and refer to it using either smallrye.jwt.sign.key.location or smallrye.jwt.encrypt.key.location properties, for example:
+You can also consider using a JSON Web Key (JWK) or JSON Web Key Set (JWK Set) format to store a secret key on a secure file system.
+You can reference the key by using the smallrye.jwt.sign.key.location or smallrye.jwt.encrypt.key.location properties.

 {